adch99/scidvspc-modern/doc/TenMinToScidvsPC.md

 We can also annotate the whole game at once.
 Go to the first move by clicking the arrow buttons above the board.
-Now in the engine (Stockfish) tab, click the annotate button ![annotateicon].
+Now in the engine (Stockfish) tab, click the annotate button (the bookmark-like icon).
 We leave most of the values as defaults, but change the depth to around 20 for a quick run.
 Higher depths give more accurate analysis but also take more time.
 We can also run this for multiple games together.
 Once it is done, we can see the score along with the moves in the PGN window.
 We can generate an interactive graph